Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Introduction

-Recently, the source went through an outburst that was strongest after the giant outburst of 2018.
-The outburst was detected by Fermi/GBM, Burst Alert Telescope (BAT) onboard Swift and Gas Slit Camera (GSC) onboard MAXI on January 2021 \citep{Ha21}.
-The X-ray flux started to increase from the early last week of January 2021 and the duration of the outburst was nearly two months.
-In this paper, we have studied the timing and spectral properties of the pulsar 2S 1417--624 during the recent outburst in 2021 using NICER observation and compare different timing and spectral properties with the giant outburst of 2018.
-We have discussed the data reduction and analysis method in Section \ref{sec:obs}.
-We have summarized the result of the current study in Section \ref{res}.
-The discussion and conclusion are summarized in the Section \ref{dis} and \ref{con} respectively.
+Recently, the source went through an outburst in 2021 that was the strongest after the giant outburst of 2018.
+The outburst was detected by \textit{Fermi}/GBM, Burst Alert Telescope (BAT) onboard \textit{Swift}, and Gas Slit Camera (GSC) onboard \textit{MAXI} on January 2021 \citep{Ha21}.
+The X-ray flux started to increase from the early last week of January 2021, and the duration of the outburst was nearly three months.
+In this paper, we study the timing and spectral properties of the pulsar 2S 1417--624 during the recent outburst in 2021 using \textit{NICER} observations and compare different timing and spectral properties with the giant outburst of 2018.
+We describe the data reduction and analysis method in Sect.~\ref{sec:obs}.
+We have presented the results of the current study in Sect.~\ref{res}.
+The discussion and conclusion are summarized in Sect.~\ref{dis} and \ref{con} respectively.